$C^*$-algebraic drawings of dendroidal sets: Draw-Dendraw adjunction and the Bridge

 \begin{rem} Viewing $\SCu^\op$ inside the category of presheaves $\P(\SCu^\op)$ via the Yoneda functor we obtain a new homotopy theory for (the opposite category of) separable unital $C^*$-algebras, whose weak equivalences are called {\em weak operadic equivalences}.
-This category with weak equivalences is potentially an interesting object in its own right.
-Those readers, who prefer to stick to the category of $C^*$-algebras (and not venture into the category of presheaves), may try to classify the objects in it up to weak operadic equivalences. \end{rem}
+This new class of weak operadic equivalences is potentially interesting in its own right.
+The weak operadic equivalences on $\SCu^\op$ are different from those inherited from the model structure on $\Ind(\SCu^\op)$ (see \cite{BarJoaMe}) via the embedding $\SCu^\op\hookrightarrow\Ind(\SCu^\op)$.
+These two classes of weak equivalences on $\SCu^\op$ give rise to different homotopy theories.
+The class of weak operadic equivalences is not contained in the class of standard homotopy equivalences on $\SCu^\op$ (see Remark \ref{OperCont}); it is not clear to the author whether the other containment holds.
+Those readers who prefer to stick to the category of $C^*$-algebras (and not venture into the category of presheaves) may try to classify the objects in it up to weak operadic equivalences. \end{rem}

 \begin{rem} A vertex that has no incoming edges is called a {\em stump}, e.g., in the $0$-corolla \beqn\xymatrix{*{\bullet}\ar@{-}[d]\\ {}\ar@{}|{\,\,\,\,\,\,\,\,\,\, }}\eeqn the top vertex is a stump.
 A tree devoid of stumps is called an {\em open tree}.
 Let $\Omega_o$ denote the full subcategory of $\Omega$ spanned by the open trees.
 The canonical inclusion $\Omega_o\hookrightarrow\Omega$ induces an adjunction $\dset_o:=\P(\Omega_o)\rightleftarrows\P(\Omega)=\dset$, such that the left adjoint $\dset_o\hookrightarrow\dset$ is fully faithful.
 The objects of $\dset_o$ are called {\em open dendroidal sets}.
 The category $\dset_o$ inherits a combinatorial model structure via the adjunction $\dset_o\rightleftarrows\dset$ making it a Quillen pair (see Section 2.3 of \cite{HeuHinMoe}).
 The fully faithful functor $\sset\functor\dset$ factors through $\dset_o$.
 The fibrant objects of $\dset_o$ are $\infty$-operads without constants.
 It was noticed by I. Moerdijk that our construction of the noncommutative dendrices functor does not distinguish between a leaf and an edge, whose top vertex is a stump; in particular, the $C^*$-algebra associated with the unit tree and the $0$-corolla are both $\CC$.
 Thus our draw-dendraw adjunction should be restricted to open dendroidal sets via the composite adjunction \end{rem}